citizenfx/fivem-docs/content/docs/client-manual/crosshair.md

 Usage: `cl_crosshairgap 1.0`

 ### cl_crosshair_drawoutline \<bool\>
 Controls whether the crosshair should have outline or not.
-Used in conjunction with `cl_crosshair_outlinethickness`.
+Used together with `cl_crosshair_outlinethickness`.

 Usage: `cl_crosshair_drawoutline <true|false>`